doublexmax/CS3200_SeatWise/README.md

 ## Build your data in DataGrip
 To build our app, you need to first set up a MySQL Data Source in DataGrip.
-After you create a Data Source, a `Data Sources and Drivers` page will pop up, and in here, make sure to change the `Name` into `SeatWise` to make sure when you run your Flask code, the name of the DB you set there is match with this name.
+After you create a Data Source, a `Data Sources and Drivers` page will pop up, and in here, make sure these files are change:
+    1. Change the `Name` field into `SeatWise` to make sure when you run your Flask code, the name of the DB you set there is match with this name.
-You also need to add `root` in `User` field, and your set up secrets which you create in your Flask code into the `Password` field.
+    2. You also need to add `root` in `User` field
+    3. Make sure you put the secrets which you create in your Flask code into the `Password` field.
 After that, make sure your `Test Connection` passed and your Data Source is set up.

 Moreover, make sure you create an sql file on your right hand side of DataGrip to contain all your database code.